marc-bouvier/marc-bouvier.github.io/_posts/2018-03-15-how -to-reconnect-websocket-and-subscriptions.md

 ## Context

 In an application like [the chat we made previously](https://marc-bouvier.github.io/2018/02/15/chat-vuejs-rocket-chat/), I need to be able to resume websocket connection when it is closed unexpectedly.
+This can happen when the device hibarnate, when connectivity is lost (3g / 4G...).
 I also need to subscribe back to channels and notification I was previously subscribed to.

 ## Problem